 If your website is not mobile-friendly, then you are inadvertently limiting the reach of your law firm marketing plan.

 An increasingly large percentage of people use mobile devices as their primary means of accessing the internet.
 If your website has not been optimized for mobile, users attempting to view your content with a smartphone will have an unenjoyable browsing experience.

 Speaking of experience, offering site visitors a positive user experience (UX) is critical if you want your law firm marketing strategy to produce long-term results.
 Many factors contribute to the quality of the user experience.
 A few examples include page load speed, website architecture, the layout of the content, and the quality of the content.

-If you are unsure whether your website is in a mobile-friendly format, visit your page with a smartphone and see if you can easily navigate between the landing page, service pages, and other content.
+If you are unsure whether your website is in a mobile-friendly format, visit your page with a smartphone and see if you can easily navigate between the lawyer landing page, service pages, and other content.